 A nurse takes the blood pressure of a Somali mother at a refugee camp health clinic in Ethiopia.
 Richard Wainwright/Act for Peace

-Ethiopia currently hosts the most refugees of any country in Africa, with the latest UNHCR recorded figure showing close to 735,000.
+Ethiopia is host to the second largest refugee population in Africa, with the latest UNHCR recorded figure showing close to 792,000.
 Large numbers of refugees continue to arrive daily, and resources in the refugee camps are severely overstretched.
 You’re helping to ensure critically ill or injured refugees can access emergency healthcare services, as well as providing ongoing support for vulnerable refugees through counselling and vocational training.

 How you’re helping